LosFuzzys/losfuzzys.github.io/_drafts/2018-06-26-googlectf-dogestore.md

 Fortunately, we know that the decrypted secret must contain the text `CTF{`, since a flag must be in there somewhere.

-Using this, we first guess the first letter key byte (256 possibilites) and ignore the run-length count (always take each letter once).
+Using this, we first guess the first letter key byte (256 possibilities) and ignore the run-length count (always take each letter once).
 For each possible decryption that contains `CTF{` we then guess the first count byte (256 possibilities), looking for decryptions that contain `CTF{` even after